 Then my page rose to the front page of Hacker News, and it started to get a lot of traction.
-Suddenly there were thousands of readers coming every day to my pesky little page with just a few posts as I was following the visitor counts rising in my Google Analytics view.
+Suddenly, thousands of readers came every day to my pesky little page with just a few posts as I followed the visitor counts rising in my Google Analytics view.
 That got me thinking about the ethics of this kind of tracking.
-Which then ended up me deleting my account and data from it.
+Which then ended up with me deleting my account and data from it.

 GDPR highlights mainly four things about data usage:

-It enables EU citizens to have the final say on how their data is used.
-If your company handles PIIs, there are tighter restrictions on how these can be handled.
+It gives EU citizens the final say on how their data is used.
+If your company handles PIIs, there are tighter restrictions on handling these.
 Companies can store/use data only if the person consents to it.
 User has rights to their data.

 Consent is the crucial part here since many sites lack on this front.
 There has been a lot of discussion about what should be considered consent.
 GDPR Art.
-6.1(f) says that "processing is necessary for the legitimate interests pursued by the controller or by a third party".
-Now legitimate interest is relatively shallow and quite a few authorities in Germany, for example, consider that third-party analytics do not fall under "legitimate interest".
-You can utilize consent management platforms to ensure you have user's consent before you drop the tracking code in your page.
+6.1(f) says that “processing is necessary for the legitimate interests pursued by the controller or by a third party”.
+Now legitimate interest is relatively shallow, and quite a few authorities in Germany, for example, consider that third-party analytics do not fall under “legitimate interest”.
+You can utilize consent management platforms to ensure the user’s consent before dropping the tracking code on your page.
 But this then raises the question of what can be considered consent.

 Drew DeVault wrote a great post about web analytics and informed consent.
 Informed consent is a principle from healthcare, but it still can offer significant elements to be utilized, especially in technology and privacy.
 Drew split up the essential elements of informed consent in tracking to these three points: